GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/DofManager.rst

    Real mesh used to compute the Jacobian pattern.

-:numref:`globalPatterFig` shows the global pattern with the field-based ordering of unknowns.
+:numref:`globalPatterDofManagerFig` shows the global pattern with the field-based ordering of unknowns.
 Different colors mean different fields.
 Red unkwnons are associated with displacement, yellow ones with pressure and blue ones with mass matrix.
 Orange means the coupling among displacement and pressure, while green is the symmetric coupling among pressure and mass matrix.

-.. _globalPatterFig:
+.. _globalPatterDofManagerFig:
 .. figure:: /coreComponents/linearAlgebra/docs/images/global.svg
    :align: center
    :width: 400